twcc/man-vip/doc-en/docs/user-guides/twcc/cfs/access-interfaces-hot-files.md

 ## S3

-Please create a bucket correspond to dataset for S3 protocol access, and download connection software(i.e., S3 browser or Cyberduck), then enter connection information to access dataset.
+Please create a bucket correspond to your dataset for S3 protocol accessing, and download connection software (i.e., S3 browser or Cyberduck), then enter connection information to access your dataset via S3 protocol.

-### Create S3 dataset
+### Create a S3 dataset

-* Click the **+Create** button under S3 access settings, enter S3 bucket name select corresponding dataset and click **OK**.
+* Click the **+CREATE** button under S3 access settings, enter S3 bucket name select corresponding dataset and click **OK**.

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_a6c88ae4f46653cf74092f2803a3cf7a.png)